-What does the third cycle in the arts mean?
+What does the third cycle research in the arts mean?
 The third cycle in the arts is the phase that follows after completing a bachelor and a master in higher art education.
 It is in fact the finalization of the Bologna process.
 The term ‘third cycle’ does not necessarily mean a PhD trajectory, but this a possibility.
 It concerns a phase of relevant and deepening research, with a strong connection to practice.

 Third cycle research in higher art education in the Netherlands is in development, but in the meanwhile more and more experiments occur with alternative forms that connect to the art practice.
 Creating and research herein (artistic research) is an intangible part of this trajectory.
 The third cycle is about relevant and qualitative research with a strong connection to practice.
 The impact and social importance are also considered important criteria.